 Not all vaporizers are created equal

 While some companies claim to sell only the highest quality proprietary vape technology, the truth is that even supposedly top-shelf vaporizer sales outlets can sell defective products.
 Many vaporizers come from the same offshore mass manufacturers and are simply given new labels before being placed on the market for vapers to purchase and use.
 There have been instances of vapes igniting and even exploding, especially while the battery is charging.
 This type of incident could result in grave bodily harm, especially if you are a pass-through vaper.

 If you are hurt while vaping or while charging your vaporizer’s battery, seek medical attention first.
 Document your injuries and the object that caused them by taking photos of any trauma you’ve sustained and of your e-cigarette accident.
 Keep records of medical bills and any other money you have spent or lost as a result of your injuries, including loss of wages.
 Documenting your injuries and losses can be helpful in the event you seek legal assistance from product liability attorneys in Los Angeles for your case.

 There is help available if you have been hurt by your vape

 If you have had a vaping injury and you believe your injury was due to a defective vaporizer, you may be entitled to compensation for your pain and suffering.
-Contact Compass Law Group, PC for a consultation and explore your legal options.
+Contact Compass Law Group, LLP for a consultation and explore your legal options.
 These experienced product liability attorneys in Los Angeles can help you get the maximum financial award possible under product liability law.